High-dimensional Censored Regression via the Penalized Tobit Likelihood: Simulation Study

+Turning to estimation performance, we see patterns similar to those that emerged in our prediction comparison.
+The penalized Tobit models' estimates have the two lowest average $\ell_2$ losses in all 30 simulation settings (the Tobit LLA estimates have the lowest average $\ell_2$ loss overall in 27 of 30 settings).
+In addition, the Tobit LLA estimates deliver the lowest average $\ell_1$ loss in every simulation setting.

-Focusing first on estimation performance, we see that the parameter estimates for the Tobit models have far lower $\ell_2$ and $\ell_1$ losses than the estimates for the least-squares models, with Tobit SCAD consistently delivering the most accurate estimates overall.
-In many cases, the $\ell_2$ losses for the Tobit estimates and least-squares estimates differ by an order of magnitude.
-As was the case in our prediction comparison, we see that the gap in estimation performance between the Tobit and least squares models grows as the proportion of censored observations increases (again, up to $q = \frac{1}{2}$).
+As in the prediction comparison there is a clear gap between the least squares methods and the models which account for censoring, with the latter consistently having far lower $\ell_2$ and $\ell_1$ estimation losses.
+In many cases, the average $\ell_2$ losses for the Tobit and SAWCT2018 estimates differ from those of the least squares estimates by an order of magnitude.
+Additionally, we once again find that the gap in estimation performance between the models that account for censoring and the least squares models grows as the proportion of censored observations increases to $q = \frac{1}{2}$.

+Among the models which account for censoring, the penalized Tobit models' estimates consistently achieve lower average $\ell_2$ losses than the SAWCT2018 estimates.
+Shifting our focus to the $\ell_1$ loss, we see that the Tobit LLA estimates achieve markedly lower average $\ell_1$ losses than the Tobit lasso and SAWCT2018 estimates in every setting.
+The competition between the Tobit lasso and SAWCT2018, however, is closer, with the Tobit lasso estimates achieving a lower average $\ell_1$ loss than the SAWCT2018 estimates in just 18 of 30 settings.